Essential oils and Yoga are great natural companions. They can truly enhance Yoga practice in different ways, depending on what the objective is.

 - An energy boost: Ginger, Peppermint, Orange, Thyme or Grapefruit

-Read on to find out about the effects of these essential oils work in greater detail, how to best use and apply them, and also essential safety precautions.
+Read on to explore the different qualities and effects of these essential oils, how to best use and apply them, and also essential safety precautions.

 The History Of Essential Oils